-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect the landscape setting 3/Soc - ensure that housing addresses the need 4/Econ - maximise potential and existing employment 5/Econ - improve retail provision 6/Env - protect the identity through conserving heritage 7/Soc - ensure the community has a healthy lifestyle 8/Soc - provision of community facilities 9/Soc - improve safety and sustainability of movement 10/Soc - access to key community services Commentary, including assessment against 'Do Nothing' scenario WICK11: CYCLING, WALKING AND DISABILITY ACCESS ROUTES 0 0 0 0 0 0 + 0 + 0 This policy seeks to enhance routes for non-vehicular access into Wickham Market village centre.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect the landscape setting 3/Soc - ensure that housing addresses the need 4/Econ - maximise potential and existing employment 5/Econ - improve retail provision 6/Env - protect the identity through conserving heritage 7/Soc - ensure the community has a healthy lifestyle 8/Soc - provision of community facilities 9/Soc - improve safety and sustainability of movement 10/Soc - access to key community services Commentary, including assessment against 'Do Nothing' scenario Under the 'do nothing scenario', pedestrian access at the pinchpoints in Wickham Market village centre continues to be an issue, either resulting in accidents or discouraging people from walking into the centre.
+WICK11: CYCLING, WALKING AND DISABILITY ACCESS ROUTES 0 0 0 0 0 0 + 0 + 0 This policy seeks to enhance routes for non-vehicular access into Wickham Market village centre.
 There are a number of other policies that seek to enhance the positive effects of this policy.
 These include WICK1, WICK9 and WICK10.
 The effects are likely to occur at the point during the lifetime of the Plan when improvements are made.
 The effects are likely to be felt in and close to Wickham Market village centre.
 These impacts individually and cumulatively are not likely to be significant.
 Under the 'do nothing scenario', access to Wickham Market village centre by means other than the car continues to be an issue, increasing vehicle users wishing to access the centre or discouraging people from visiting the centre at all.
 WICK12: LAND AT OLD SCHOOL FARM - - ++ 0 0 0 + ++ 0 + This policy allocates a site for residential development along with community uses and public open space.
 There are a number of other policies that seek to enhance the positive effects of this policy.
 These include WICK1, WICK2, WICK3, WICK4, WICK5, WICK6, WICK8, WICK10 and WICK11.
 The effects are likely to occur at the point during the lifetime of the Plan when the development is brought forward.
 The effects are likely to be felt across the entire plan area, most particularly on the site.
 These impacts individually and cumulatively are not likely to be significant.
-Under the 'do nothing scenario', new housing and identified community benefits are not delivered which increases the likelihood of speculative